 Xapix is a software that lets businesses create simple, modern, and easy-to-integrate connections between existing and new systems in the form of APIs.
 Their service is significantly faster, more flexible, and more powerful than traditional approaches to data transformation, normalization, and integration, using the power of automation so that businesses can collaborate with hundreds of partners instead of only a few.

-Forward thinking is key for the implementation of sustainable, successful and effective Smart City and Smart Mobility solutions, which include high technology applications and virtuous and aware behaviors.
+Forward thinking is key for the implementation of solutions that help us build successful, effective and sustainable smart cities.
 Each citizen must be a proactive player, accepting the limitations in their own transportation freedom (e.g., reducing the use of private cars) and embrace the pursuit of shared and efficient objectives, especially as Smart Mobility begins to grow.